python-trio/trio/docs/source/reference-core.rst

             nursery.start_soon(broken1)
             nursery.start_soon(broken2)
     except* KeyError:
-        ...  # handle each KeyError
+        ...  # handle the KeyErrors
     except* IndexError:
-        ...  # handle each IndexError
+        ...  # handle the IndexErrors

 But what if you can't use ``except*`` just yet?
 Well, for that there is the handy exceptiongroup_ library which lets you approximate this behavior with exception handler